we must bring

 Within the structure of a daily rhythm, I sit for a moment and gently notice the rhythm of breath.
 I invite you to do so too.
 Notice our bodies, our surroundings, what we see, hear, smell.
 The stopping itself is prayer.
 An invitation to rest in restorative silence.
 To carrying ourselves wherever we go.

-If you come here, you will abandon time in order to reclaim it as your own.
+If you come to The Mountain, we invite you to abandon time in order to reclaim it as your own.

 It is an opportunity for your heartbeat to match the heartbeat of the universe.